jake314159/markdown-latex/readme.md

 #Markdown Latex

-Converts a markdown (.md) file into a LaTeX (.tex) file which can then be used with a LaTeX compiler to create pretty documents
+Converts a markdown (.md) file into a LaTeX (.tex) file which can then be used with a LaTeX compiler to create pretty documents.

+Currently being developed on *Ubuntu 12.04 LTS* but wider support will be brought with the first offical release.
+For the time being feel free to try it on your machine and post any problems on the issues tab and even if it works tell me so I can add your setup as being offically supported.

 ##Example running